Teo-T64/financetracker/README.md

-# Personal Finance Tracking API
+# Personal Finance Tracker API
 > Backend service for the `financetrackerwebapp`

 This is a RESTful API designed to manage personal transactions, custom categories, and user profiles.